Doctoral Program in

 • Description:

-• Description: The Faculty of Chemistry's student congress is an annual activity that aims to develop transversal competences, promote the teaching-learning process, promote interest in research and bring students closer to the professional environment of their degree.
-It is aimed at all students of the faculties of scientific disciplines (Chemistry, Physics, Mathematics, Biology and Pharmacy), and it is intended that doctoral students present the achievements of their research with the additional objective of serving as training for public presentations as well as to interest undergraduate students in Scientific Research.
-The congress is held in April and lasts two and a half days, making it an activity compatible with full-time and part-time students.
+• Description: The Student Conference of the Faculty of Chemistry is an annual event whose objectives are: to develop transversal skills, facilitate the teaching-learning process, foster interest in research, and introduce students to the professional environment of their degree.
+It is aimed at all students from the faculties of scientific disciplines (Chemistry, Physics, Mathematics, Biology, and Pharmacy).
+The conference is intended for doctoral students to present their research achievements.
+It also serves as training for public presentations and to interest undergraduate students in scientific research.
+The conference is held in April and lasts two and a half days, making it suitable for full- and part-time students.
 Poster presentations alternate with lectures and oral communications.

-• Competencies: Competencies CB11-CB16, CA01-CA06 are worked on, according to the list of competencies in the title.
+• Competencies: Competencies CB11-CB16, CA01-CA06 are worked on, according to the list of competencies in the degree.

-• Character: Mandatory during the first and second year of the doctoral program.
+• Nature: Mandatory during the first and second year of the doctoral period.

-• Control procedure: PhD students register and send a summary of the work to be presented, which must have been approved by their director or tutor, within the deadline set by the organization.
-The work is reviewed and accepted by the scientific committee of the conference, which assigns them a poster or oral presentation.
-On the appointed date, they defend their research work within the established time and format.
-The director/tutor of the Thesis must complete a rubric or evaluation matrix that explicitly expresses the competencies associated with these training activities, namely, CB11-CB16 and CA01-CA06 specified in section 2 of the Application Report.
-Attendance is noted by signatures of all attendees.
-If those registered present their communication and if they attend the communications and conferences, they are given a certificate of attendance at the conference and/or communication presentation (as appropriate).
-The summary of the communication, the copy of the certificate of participation in the Congress, together with the evaluation rubric completed by the Thesis Director, which includes the level of acquisition of the CB11-CB16 and CA01-CA06 competencies, will be delivered annually to the Academic Committee of Doctoral Studies for incorporation into the activities document.
-The realization of this activity will be promoted by the Doctoral School.
+• Review procedure: Doctoral students register and submit a summary of their work to be presented, which must be approved by their supervisor or tutor, within the deadline established by the organizers.
+The work is reviewed and accepted by the conference's scientific committee, which assigns a poster or oral presentation.
+On the scheduled date, they defend their research work within the established timeframe and format.
+The thesis supervisor/tutor must complete a rubric or evaluation matrix that explicitly expresses the competencies associated with these training activities, namely CB11-CB16 and CA01-CA06, specified in section 2 of the Application Form.
+Attendance is recorded by signatures of all attendees.
+If registered participants present their paper and attend the papers and conferences, they will receive a certificate of attendance and/or presentation of the paper (as applicable).
+The abstract of the presentation, a copy of the certificate of participation in the Conference, and the assessment rubric completed by the Thesis Supervisor, which includes the level of acquisition of competencies CB11-CB16 and CA01-CA06, will be submitted annually to the Doctoral Academic Committee for inclusion in the activity report.
+This activity will be encouraged by the Doctoral School.

 • Number of hours: 80